Image Generation

 Prompt Engineering for Images

-# Detailed prompt
+# Detailed prompt - better results

-image = RubyLLM.paint(
+image2 = RubyLLM.paint(

 )

-Tips for Better Prompts
+Tips for Better Prompts:

 Error Handling